melezhik/Audio-PortAudio/Documentation.md

 method host-api
 ---------------

-    method host-api() returns HostApiInfo
+    method host-api( --> HostApiInfo )

 This returns the [Audio::PortAudio::HostApiInfo](#Audio::PortAudio::HostApiInfo) object representing the host api of this device, which contains useful information about the backed API.

 Audio::PortAudio::HostApiInfo
 =============================